intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 The reason for such errors is that oneAPI has not been initialized properly before running BigDL-LLM code or before importing IPEX package.

-* Step 1: Make sure to execute setvars.sh of oneAPI Base Toolkit before running BigDL-LLM code.
+* Step 1: Make sure you execute setvars.sh of oneAPI Base Toolkit before running BigDL-LLM code.
-* Step 2: Make sure to install matching versions of BigDL-LLM/pytorch/IPEX and oneAPI Base Toolkit.
-BigDL-LLM with Pytorch 2.1 should be used with oneAPI Base Toolkit version 2024.x.x.
-BigDL-LLM with Pytorch 2.0 should be used with oneAPI Base Toolkit version 2023.x.x.
+* Step 2: Make sure you install matching versions of BigDL-LLM/pytorch/IPEX and oneAPI Base Toolkit.
+BigDL-LLM with Pytorch 2.1 should be used with oneAPI Base Toolkit version 2024.0.
+BigDL-LLM with Pytorch 2.0 should be used with oneAPI Base Toolkit version 2023.2.